Niklas6/ML-asset-pricing/README.md

 - Simple lagged return, volatility, and beta-based features show modest out-of-sample predictive power.
 - Prediction performance is regime-dependent: models perform well in the 1990s and 2010s but struggle during 2000-2009.
 - The long-short backtest produces positive annualized returns in all three periods before transaction costs.
- The backtest suggests that the forecasts is better at identifying winning and losing assets than in the R squared error
+- The backtest suggests that the forecasts are better at identifying winning and losing assets than in the R-squared error
-- Results should be interpreted as a research prototype because the stock universe is manually selected and subject to survivorship bias.

-## Project Overview
+## Overview

 My prediction pipeline uses historical equity prices from Yahoo Finance to build monthly cross-sectional prediction datasets.
 For each stock-month observation, the model uses lagged return, volatility, and market beta features to predict the following month's return.